Unusual or Compound Perforations on the 1¢ Stamp

 *The stamps illustrated are courtesy of the Robert A. Siegel Auciton Galleries, Inc. and are from sale #877, "The Chesapeake Collection of U.S. 1914 Compound Perforations," June 12, 2004.
 This is the finest study of the 1914 compound perforations to date.
 Siegel includes an illustrated census of each variety as well.

-Scott 536 is a possible candidate for fakery if the centering is superb.
+Number 536 is a possible candidate for fakery if the centering is superb.
 It is unusual to find well-centered copies of this stamp and they bring a huge premium over F-VF stamps.
-There is therefore some incentive to add perforations to the imperforate offset stamp, Scott 531.
+There is therefore some incentive to add perforations to the imperforate offset stamp, Number 531.
 Normally centered examples of 536 should not present a problem, since there is little incentive to produce a poorly centered copy from the imperforate stock.

 Washington Franklin Identifier - Home Page